TheLastKookie/day-18-python/README.md

 # Hirst Spot Painting
-Turtle and Graphical User Interface (GUI)
+Turtle and the Graphical User Interface (GUI)